EE/laboratorium-ee-2019/README.md

 ### Installation instructions

-1. Install the Python requirements and enter the virtual environment:
+1. Install the Python requirements:

        pipenv install --dev
        pipenv shell  # to enter the environment